awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 + Automatic Workload Repository \(AWR\)

   For more information, see [Working with Automatic Workload Repository \(AWR\)](Appendix.Oracle.CommonDBATasks.Database.md#Appendix.Oracle.CommonDBATasks.AWR)\.
++ Active Data Guard with Maximum Performance within the same AWS Region

+  For more information, see [Working with Oracle Read Replicas for Amazon RDS](oracle-read-replicas.md)\.
 + Data Redaction
 + Database In\-Memory \(version 12\.1 and later\)
 + Distributed Queries and Transactions